 And while these developments will make the area even more of the drawcard for families, the great news is that the Peninsula Recreation Precinct is already a fabulous space.
 If you haven’t visited already, read on to see what fantastic facilities are available and start planning a trip.
 Playing in Puddles has visited many times and we’re big fans.

-The tots’ area is one giant sandpit, which makes for soft landings and castle building.
+The tots’ area includes a giant sandpit, which makes for soft landings and castle building.
 The rope net and sandstone blocks will attract littlies keen to perfect their balancing skills, while the cubby house and pirate ship (complete with shop window) invite hours of imaginative play.
 There’s also a swing set, a rocking whale and a slippery dip – and it’s all under the cover of multiple shadecloths and trees.

 The older kids can take their pick from a number of play zones.
 One area has a basket swing, a wheel-chair-accessible spinning roundabout and swing set.
 Another features a ginormous scrambling net complete with nesting zones and a large slippery dip.